Customs Advice

 Duties & Taxes

-All parcels sent with DPD Online are Delivered Duty Unpaid unless EU VAT has been paid at the point of purchase through Import-One-Stop-Shop (IOSS) Scheme – click link for more info.
+All parcels sent with DPD Online are Delivered Duty Unpaid unless you paid at the point of purchase through Import-One-Stop-Shop (IOSS) Scheme – click link for more info.
+When booking your international delivery, look out for the 'Pre-Pay Delivery Duty Available' banner on selected services in your quote.
+These services give you the option to pay all duties before sending your parcel, so all your recipient needs to do is wait for their parcel.

 If an IOSS number is not provided during the booking journey, customs officials will contact the recipient for payment if there is any duty owed, and this will need to be paid before the parcel is released.